-Violations of NEPA, 42 U.S.C. § 4332(2)(C); NEPA Implementing Regulations, 40 C.F.R. § 1500 et seq.; and APA, 5 U.S.C. §§ 701-706
+Violations of NEPA, 42 U.S.C. § 4332(2)(C); NEPA Implementing Regulations, 40 C.F.R. § 1500 et seq.

-- 86. Plaintiff New York realleges the allegations set forth in all preceding paragraphs and incorporates them herein by reference. - 87.
-The development of the DRBC Regulations authorizing natural gas development within the Basin under the Compact (the "Action") is a "federal action" within the meaning of NEPA and its implementing regulations because the DRBC is a federal agency, is promulgating those regulations, and is responsible for implementing them. - 88.
-The Action is a "federal action" because federal agencies play a significant role in conducting, approving, and implementing the Action. - 89.
-Defendant Federal Agencies have "jurisdiction by law" over natural gas development within the Basin because they have authority to approve the DRBC Regulations and take measures to implement them under the Compact and other federal laws.
+- 94. Plaintiff New York realleges the allegations set forth in all preceding paragraphs and incorporates them herein by reference. - 95.
+The development of the DRBC Regulations authorizing natural gas development within the Basin under the Compact (the "Action") is a "federal action" within the meaning of NEPA and its implementing regulations because Defendant DRBC is a federal agency, is drafting and promulgating the regulations, and is responsible for their implementation by administering and enforcing them.
+Authorization of natural gas development pursuant to the regulations is a "project" that is "conducted, financed, and approved" by DRBC, involving "new or revised agency rules, regulations, plans, policies, or procedures," within the meaning of 40 C.F.R. § 1508.18. - 96.
+The Action is also a "federal action" because the Federal Member Defendants play a significant role in conducting, approving, and implementing the Action. - 97.
+The Action is a "major" federal action within the meaning of NEPA and its implementing regulations. - 98.
+Pursuant to the Compact, its effectuating statute, and other federal laws, Federal Member Defendants have "jurisdiction by law" over the Action because they have authority to approve the DRBC Regulations and, in doing so, to prevent all other federal agencies from taking actions with regard to water and related land resources in the Basin that substantially conflict with such regulations.